ayrat555/ayrat555.github.io/_posts/2018-03-25-graphql-subscriptions-using-absinthe.md

   end
 ```

-Filtering of posts occures in the moment of their dispatch.
+Filtering of posts occurs in the moment of their dispatch.
 Clients sometimes receive empty messages.

 ```elixir
 defmodule PostAddedResolver do